 Rule No. Nature of Offence Scale of Punishment 06 Throwing of Question paper after writing the answers on it to the other candidate(s) with the intention to help the other candidate(s).
-OR Throwing / Sending the Question paper/ questions contained in the question paper on any sheet/article out The candidate is to be sent out of the examination hall immediately after obtaining his/her written explanation and duly confiscating his/her Hall-ticket.
+OR Throwing / Sending the Question paper/ questions contained in the question paper on any sheet/article out during the period of examination with an intention to receive assistance and caught by the Invigilator or by an Officer involved in the conduct of examinations The candidate is to be sent out of the examination hall immediately after obtaining his/her written explanation and duly confiscating his/her Hall- ticket.
 He/she shall be allowed to appear for the remaining subjects in that examination by obtaining duplicate hall ticket.
 The performance of the candidates in that subject shall be cancelled.
-Further depending on severity of offence or reoccurrence of the offence by the student, the Malpractices prosecuting committee may impose the 07 Taking away the answer book or leaving the examination hall without handing over the answer book to the Invigilating Staff whether returned Subsequently or tearing the answer Book.
+Further depending on severity of offence or reoccurrence of the offence by the student, the Malpractices prosecuting committee may impose the cancellation of performance of the candidate in two or more or ALL SUBJECTS (whole/part examination, as the case may be, including Practicals) in that semester examination.
+07 Taking away the answer book or leaving the examination hall without handing over the answer book to the Invigilating Staff whether returned Subsequently or tearing the answer Book.
 The performance of the candidate in all subjects in that semester examination (whole/part examination, as the case may be, including Practicals) shall be cancelled and shall not be permitted to appear for whole/part examination, as the case may be, for next subsequent semester examinations.
-08 Bapatla Engineering Writing of answers in the answer book by his/her associates in the extension hall or at any other level The performance of all the candidates involved in the act in all subjects in that particular year/semester examination (whole/part examination, as the case may be, including Practicals) shall be cancelled and the candidates shall not us) xx
+08 Writing of answers in the answer book by his/her associates in the examination hall or at any other level.
+The performance of all the candidates involved in the act in all subjects in that particular year/semester examination (whole/part examination, as the case may be, including Practicals) shall be cancelled and the candidates shall not be permitted to appear for TWO subsequent semesters examinations and they shall not be permitted to study the next higher class (debarred for one semester).
+09 atla Engineeri: Obstructing the Chief Superintendent from performing his/her duties, abusing, threatening and showing disrespect towards Invigilator/ Chief Superintendent/ any other official connected with the conduct of examination within the institution premises. ng College The culprits are to be handed over to the Police immediately and a Criminal case is to be booked against them.
+The performance of the candidate in the particular year/ semester examination in ALL SUBJECTS (whole/part examination, as the case may be, including Practicals) shall be cancelled and the candidates shall not be permitted to appear for TWO subsequent semesters examinations and they shall not be permitted to study the next higher class (debarred